 In practice, that claim definitely held true when confronted with both low-frequencies, like the kind you’d find while riding a train or flying in a plane and in workplace environments where there’s higher frequency noises like people talking or music playing.
 In nearly every scenario the WH-1000XM3 performed admirably, often reducing noise from a disturbingly loud hum to a more manageable buzz – and sometimes eliminating exterior noise entirely.

-Like last year, the 1000XM3 are able to selectively allow some noises into the headphones as well.
+Like their predecessors, the 1000XM3 are able to selectively allow some noises into the headphones as well.
 With Ambient Noise mode selected, announcements made over train station PA systems can be heard, while Quick Attention Mode allows you to quickly pipe in external audio without taking off the headphones by reducing the volume of the music and using the microphones located on the outside of each earcup.
 It’s a feature you won’t find on a Bose-branded pair of headphones and one that sets Sony apart from the crowd.

 Like we said last year, these headphones will sound a bit better while using an Android device that supports the aptX HD standard, but even on an iPhone they’re surprisingly great.
 Mids are straightforward, highs come through crystal clear and bass is weighty and can have some real slam to it.
 They really shine on a device that supports the LDAC codec – like, for instance, a Sony Walkman – but they’re by no means limited to those devices.